F1bonacc1/process-compose/www/docs/configuration.md

         command: '[ $(docker inspect -f {{ "{{.State.Running}}" }} nginx_test) = true ]'
 ```

-> :bulb: For backward compatibility, if neither global or local variables exist in `process-compose.yaml` the template engine won't run.
+> :bulb: For backward compatibility, if neither global nor local variables exist in `process-compose.yaml` the template engine won't run.

 ## Specify which configuration files to use